• Skip to primary navigation

 Step 1: Take your rutabagas and use a peeler to remove the outside peel.
 (Note the outer skin is thick.)
 Cut the rutabaga into pieces.
 This will allow it to cook quickly.
 Add the rutabagas to a pot with water.

-Step 2: Cover and bring to a boil until the rutabagas are soft.
+Step 2: Cover and boil until the rutabagas are soft.

 Step 3: Drain the water.
 Add the rest of the ingredients to the pot.